 A broad range of clinical expertise plays a role in the treatment of cancer.
 Medical oncologists, radiation oncologists, specialists of involved systems (i.e., urologists in prostate cancer), and supporting staff all play a role in the optimization of treatments and outcomes, based on patients’ needs and wishes.
-Proper monitoring, managing adverse events and acquired comorbidities, and counseling and education on the various treatment options and all that they entail can all be considered multidisciplinary responsibilities.
+Proper monitoring, managing adverse events and acquired comorbidities, and counseling and education on the various treatment options and all that they entail can all be considered interprofessional responsibilities.
 The delivery of patient-centered care requires active coordination and regular correspondence between multiple disciplines of care.
 [Level V]

 |||Du Q,Jiang G,Li S,Liu Y,Huang Z, Docetaxel increases the risk of severe infections in the treatment of non-small cell lung cancer: a meta-analysis.
 Oncoscience.
 2018 Jul [PubMed PMID: 30234144]|